Bulgur Wheat with Caramelized Onions and Parsley

 - ½ cup chopped fresh parsley leaves

-- Cook the bulgur according to package directions or click here to see how, using the water and the vegetable broth.
+- Cook the bulgur according to package directions or follow tips for cooking bulgur wheat, using the water and vegetable broth.
 Once cooked, fluff with a fork, then if you are planning this to be a room temperature side spread the hot bulgur on a rimmed baking sheet to cool.
 If you want it to be a hot side, then keep the lid on until the onion is cooked and everything is ready to be tossed together.

 Notes